gbmhunter/candy-calc/README.rst

 ========= ========== ==============================================================================================
 Version   Date       Comment
 ========= ========== ==============================================================================================
+v7.6.3.0  2015-06-15 Increased wait time for node.js server to start in .travis.yml file from 5s to 20s.
 v7.6.2.0  2015-06-15 Modified .travis.yml to just use latest stable version of node.js.
 v7.6.1.0  2015-06-15 Attempt to fix failing unit tests by swicthing to node.js platform (this is only a basic test commit). v7.6.0.0  2015-06-15 Added css styling for the 'calc-image' class, to style images that support an associated calculator.
 Added more comments to the code in 'candy-calc.js'.
 Implemented 'IS_NEGATIVE_OR_ZERO' and 'IS_POSITIVE_OR_ZERO' validator enums, closes #48.
 Added 'cc.ToEngNotation()'' function which converts a number into a string in engineering notation (i.e. using suffixs such as u, m, k, M e.t.c).